AgnosPCB/documentation/docs/User_guide.md

 The software will automatically look for the same area in every photo taken of the panels to be inspected after the cropping boundary has been set.
 To remove the CROP boundaries, click on the CROP icon again.

-## CIRCUIT / PANEL WITH MANY SMALL ELECTRONIC ELEMENTS
+## Circuit / Panel with many small electronic elements

 ![alt text](assets/circuit.PNG)